Lower Bounds on Learning Pauli Channels with Individual Measurements: A general lower bound on the number of steps required for Pauli channel tomography

 \end{lemma}

-Then we show that no algorithm can extract more than $\cO(\eps^2)$ nats of information at each step.
-For this, recall that $X$ is the uniform random variable on the set $\llbracket1,M\rrbracket$ representing the encoder and denote by $I_1,\dots,I_N$ the observations of the decoder or the $1/3$-correct algorithm.
+\paragraph{Upper bound on the mutual information} We show that no algorithm can extract more than $\cO(\eps^2)$ nats of information at each step.
+For this, recall that $X$ is the uniform random variable on the set $[M]$ representing the encoder and denote by $I_1,\dots,I_N$ the {sequence of outcomes produced by the data-acquisition part of the learning algorithm}.
 The Data-Processing inequality implies: